-All commercial work or research using UAV's on and/or over the SJPA property must be first authorized by contacting the Transport Canada's Civil Aviation Regional Office:
+All commercial work or research using UAV's on and/or over the SJPA property must be first authorized by both St. John's Port Authority and by contacting the Transport Canada's Civil Aviation Regional Office:

-Civil Aviation, Transport Canada: (506) 851-7439
+St. John's Port Authority, Operations On-call: (709) 682-5197 Civil Aviation, Transport Canada: (506) 851-7439